Adjunct Associate Professor

-Chow has worked for several innovative architecture firms including SOM, Eisenman Architects, and TsAO + McKOWN Architects in NYC.
-At UC Berkeley, she won the Peerless Award for Architectural Design, and was on Professor Lars Lerup’s winning team for the Amerika Gedenkbibliothek International Library Design Competition.
+Professor Chow has worked for several innovative architecture firms including Eisenman Architects, and TsAO + McKOWN Architects in NYC.
+At UC Berkeley, she won the Peerless Award for Architectural Design, and was on the winning team for the Amerika Gedenkbibliothek International Library Design Competition.
 At Harvard University, she co-taught a graduate seminar with Diane Lewis and researched architectural theory with K. Michael Hays.
 She has collaborated on several design-media projects with the late Doug Michels of Ant Farm.
-Chow is interested in expanding the awareness of innovative design in the public eye by creating projects to expand the accessibility of architecture in film, television and the Internet.

 Related Links: faceofanationmovie.com